MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 <img src="/images/duck-rabbit-illusion.jpg" alt="Duck or Rabbit Illusion" style="width: 100%; margin: 0 auto" />

 Take a look at the picture above.
 What do you see?
 I see a duck.
-And a rabbit.
+I also see a rabbit.
 Do you see them both?

 Once you've seen both the duck and the rabbit, you can't go back.
 Your mind will continue to see them both.
-No matter how hard you try, you will always see both a rabbit and a duck.
+No matter how hard you try to focus in on one image, you will always see both a rabbit and a duck.

 Learning is like this.
 Once you've 'truly' learned something, you can't go back.
-You can't unlearn.
+You can't forget it.
 With learning, there is usually a turning point, a moment in time you can say that everything clicked.
 A moment when a duck turns into a rabbit.
-A moment where everything that was previously unclear, becomes clear.
+A moment where everything that was previously unclear, becomes clear and in focus.
 Throughout my software apprenticeship, there were several such moments.

 ### Duck Typing & Interfaces